ikmalpani/Twitter-Sentiment-Classification/readme.md

-Twitter Sentiment Classification on Romney and Obama dataset from the 2012 Elections
+Twitter Sentiment Classification on Romney and Obama twitter dataset from the 2012 Elections